rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 7*: A random digraph oriented by best covering initial and terminal kernels

-In algorithmic decision theory, initial and terminal kernels are very useful for graphically illustrating best and worst choice recommendations as shown in Fig. 7 above.
+In algorithmic decision theory, initial and terminal kernels may provide convincing best, resp. worst, choice recommendations (see :ref:`Rubis-Tutorial-label`).

 Finally, let us give some hints on the **tractability** of kernel computations.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
 However, checking all independent choices contained in a digraphs may get a hard problem already for sparse digraphs of order *n* > 30 (see [BIS-2006b]_).
 Indeed, the worst case is given by an empty or indeterminate digraph where the number of independent choices is 2 to power *n*.